-Before a child enters first grade, his or her parents must obtain a waiver or health screening for the child and complete the provided certificate or sign a waiver.
-The screening should take place before (within the prior 6 months) or during the kindergarten year.
-Parents are encouraged to obtain health screening simultaneously with required immunizations.
-Parents may inquire in the school office about free health screenings for low-income children provided under the Child Health and Disabilities Prevention Program.
+California law requires all children to have a health exam within 18 months before first grade or up to 90 days after starting first grade.
+Parents may decline the exam by signing a waiver of medical examination.
+Parents are encouraged to obtain health exam simultaneously with required immunizations.
+Parents may inquire in the school office about free health exams for low-income children provided under the Child Health and Disabilities Prevention Program.